 Two Bria dolls from released lines were left unreleased: the Ready to Shine Bria from 2011 and the Straight-A Style Bria from 2012.

-It is unknown why these Bria dolls were not released, though MGA historically had a trend of excluding Black dolls from case assortments in the 2000s and early 2010s – Bria dolls in general were affected by this practice, and while most of them were still released in their own case assortments, these two in particular were left unreleased entirely.
+It is unknown why these Bria dolls were not released, though MGA historically had a trend of excluding Black dolls from case assortments – Bria dolls in general were affected by this practice during the run of Moxie Girlz, and while most of them were still released in their own case assortments, these two in particular were left unreleased entirely.

 Unreleased designs for a Costume Party Sophina and a doll labelled Granola Girl were part of designer Youngsin Kwon’s online portfolio.
 It is unknown when these dolls would have been slated for release – the Costume Party Sophina lines up with the Masquerade Ball (2009) and Fairytale waves (2010 and 2011), while the Granola Girl doll visually lines up with the Pets line from 2010.